 Survive Christmas without going into debt

-Worse still, 7 percent indicated that they had still not paid off their Christmas cheer up to 12 months later.
+Worse still, many said they may still not have paid off their Christmas cheer up to a year later.
 Talk about a gift that keeps on giving (to credit card companies)!

 Low Rate Cards